-The Forest Side Garden & Grounds in Grasmere
+The Forest Side Garden & Grounds

 He didn’t stint on the gardens either, planting extensive pleasure gardens with Rhododendrons the dominant planting scheme – the very height of fashion, with rare and exotic specimens brought back to these shores from China and the Himalayas by some of the great Victorian plant hunters.

 Plant hunters who to this day have an influence on many a traditional English garden, you will probably note Lilies (Lilium regale), with their white trumpets dusted with purple and their lingering fragrance – these were introduced to our shores by Ernest “Chinese” Wilson in 1900’s.

 Perhaps the greatest collector of them all was George Forrest, who during his career collected over 31,000 plant specimens, introducing many new varieties of Rhododendrons.
 Forrest also discovered Camellia saluenensis, which formed the basis of the hardy Williams hybrid camellias, which grow in gardens all over the country.